May 2023 50/50 Challenge

 Match Brief Summary

-Guest Judge: Dave Brosha (click to read the full bio over at the blog)
+Guest Judge: Dara Ojo (click the link to read the full bio over at the blog and keep scrolling down to view sample images)

-Full Match Brief: The Extreme Perfection of Happy Accidents (click the link or keep scrolling down to read the full Match Brief)
+Full Match Brief: Upon Closer Examination (click the link tor keep scrolling down to read the Full Match Brief)

 Objectives